ankschoubey/old-blog/_posts/2021-04-28-meditation.md

 There is no one perfect meditation.
 Different forms/formats of meditation will make you better at every form of meditation.

+[**Selecting the ideal meditation**](https://www.instagram.com/reel/CkbOzTMJn4m/?igshid=MDJmNzVkMjY%3D) is about moving opposite to what's automatic.
+If you are feeling too much inside, try to focus on the outside.
+If you are feeling too much outside, focus inside.

 Meditation can be practiced anywhere and at any time.
 While eating, brushing, talking to someone, using your phone or laptop.
 While this is great, it is not a replacement for formal sitting.

 When you meditate with open eyes 👀, it’s okay to look here and there.
 Recognize the intention to look.
 Where is the intention coming from.